waveclaw/puppet-subscription_manager/README.md

 Please see man(5) RHSM.CONF for your locally supported options.
 There are quite a few and they require specific inputs.

+rhsm_config cannot set values that are not available from the `subscription-manager config` sub-command.

+For the rhsm.conf options that are not supported directly, it is recommended to use either the puppetlabs-stdlib `file_line` or one of the many forge.puppet.com modules for managing ini-format files.

 ##### rhsm_config options

 See the documentation at [RedHat Support](https://access.redhat.com/documentation/en-US/Red_Hat_Subscription_Management/1/html/RHSM/rhsm-config.html#tab.rhsm.conf-parameters) for RedHat provided details on the `/etc/rhsm/rhsm.conf` file.